Henri Cochet: Professional career (1933–1939)

 In 1936 Cochet had a second chance to regain his spotlight when he was first seeded French Pro Championship after Bill Tilden and Bruce Barnes failed to show up due to travel issues.
 Cochet had a clean march to the final beating Martin Plaa on the way and faced Robert Ramillon for the title.
 In the end he celebrated his first Pro Major triumph since leaving the amateur class.
 He and his Irish partner Albert Burke were also the doubles champions with a win over the said French professionals.
 Next came the International Pro Championship of Britain where the round robin format resulted in a decider between Cochet and Hans Nüsslein.
 The German proved to be unstoppable as he scored a 6–3, 6–2, 6–2 upset over Cochet.
 Cochet found consolation in the doubles, where he completed a round robin flawless streak with his teammate Ramillon especially the last match over the American pair Lester Stoefen and Bill Tilden.
-He then held tennis shows across the Soviet Union including Moscow, Leningrad, and Kyiv.
+He then held tennis shows across the Soviet Union including Moscow, Leningrad, and Kiev.